commitd/jonah-server/ketos-ui-corpussummary/README.md

 ### How this was created

-This project was created from a Vessel Maven archetype.
+This project was created from a Invest Maven archetype.
 This is turn is based on the the [Typescript create-react-app starter](https://github.com/Microsoft/TypeScript-React-Starter).
 We the [frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) to integrate the Maven and Yarn processes.